gwennlbh/gwennlbh/README.md

 I started publishing some art stuff [on RedBubble](https://www.redbubble.com/people/ewenlbh/shop) as well.

-After 2 intense years of maths in higher education to earn access to highly selective engineering schools called "Grandes Écoles", I got into [ENSEEIHT](https://enseeiht.fr/), one of France's best programming schools!
+After 2 intense years of maths in higher education to earn access to highly selective engineering schools called "Grandes Écoles", I got into [ENSEEIHT](https://enseeiht.fr/), one of France's best computer science schools!